Canon 60D vs SX410

 Studio photographers will appreciate that the Canon 60D (unlike the SX410) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the SX410 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the SX410 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the SX410 was followed by the Canon SX420.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 60D and SX410 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Canon SX410 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 60D and the Canon SX410?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.